Core-Elements for Large-Scale Least Squares Estimation: Real Data Example

-Figure~\ref{fig:scRNA-c} displays the performance of different subsampling approaches for approximating $\hB_{\rm OLS}$ and predicting $\by$, respectively.
-As there seem to exist no extreme outliers according to Fig.~\ref{fig:scRNA-a}, CORE and MOM-CORE have nearly identical performances, both of which significantly outperform other subsampling approaches.
+Figure~\ref{fig:scRNA-d} displays the performance of different approaches for predicting $\by$ on the test set.
+We observe the baseline methods, FULL and MOM-FULL, achieve almost the same prediction accuracy, suggesting the absence of extreme outliers in the dataset.
+Similarly, the proposed CORE and MOM-CORE methods have nearly identical prediction accuracy, both of which consistently outperform other subsampling approaches.
 In addition, the proposed estimators perform almost the same as $\hB_{\rm OLS}$ w.r.t. the PMSE, even when the selected number of elements is just $s=2p^2$.

 Table~\ref{tab:scRNA-time} shows the CPU time for these subsampling methods.
-Compared to the full sample estimate, all the subsample estimates require a shorter computational time.
-Similar to the results in Table~\ref{tab:time_simu}, we observe that the proposed CORE and MOM-CORE methods have great advantages in computing, which is only slower than the naive UNIF method.
-The results in Fig.~\ref{fig:scRNA-c} and Table~\ref{tab:scRNA-time} indicate that the proposed strategy can provide a more effective estimate than the competitors, requiring a relatively short computational time.
+Compared to the full sample estimate, all the subsample estimates require a shorter computational time, except for the OSS method as $r$ increases.
+This exception can be attributed to the multiplicative order $O(\log r)$ in its computational cost.
+Similar to the results in Table~\ref{tab:simu-time}, we observe that the core-elements approach has great advantages in computing.
+It is only slower than the random sampling-based UNIF and DOUBLY methods, while requiring nearly half the CPU time of the IBOSS method.
+The results in Fig.~\ref{fig:scRNA-d} and Table~\ref{tab:scRNA-time} indicate that the proposed strategy can provide a more effective estimate than the competitors, requiring a relatively short computational time.